 - Various other FMEAs such as Manufacturing FMEAs to analyze failures in a manufacturing process, Service FMEAs to analyze failures in service organizations, Software FMEAs to analyze software faults, and others.

-There are also a number of published and widely used FMEA standards.
+FMEAs are typically based, at least in part, on an accepted standard.
+There are several widely adopted FMEA standards in use today.
 Many times these standards are used as a starting point and adapted as needed for specific organizational requirements.
 FMEA standards include:

 - SAE J1739